-Over 20 years ago the publication of Jencks and Phillips' (1998) The Black-White Test Score Gap sparked an extraordinary burst of research on the relationship between race and test scores.
-Most of that research focused on Black-White differences and is not as directly relevant to the California experience as one might wish.
-The explosion of California's Chicanx and Latinx population together with continued growth among different Asian ethnic groups have overtaken the traditional, Black-White dichotomy.
+Nearly 20 years ago, the publication of Jencks and Phillips' (1998) The Black-White Test Score Gap sparked an extraordinary burst of research on the relationship between race and test scores.
+Most of that research focused on black-white differences and is not as directly relevant to the California experience as one might wish.
+The explosion of California's Chicano and Latino population together with continued growth among different Asian ethnic groups have overtaken the traditional, black-white dichotomy.
 Yet the earlier research has much to tell us.

-Studies of the Black-White test score gap can be divided into two strands: Those that seek to explain the gap primarily by reference to general socioeconomic factors, such as differences in family income and wealth, and those that emphasize factors specifically associated with race, such as discrimination and segregation.
+Studies of the black-white test score gap can be divided into two strands: Those that seek to explain the gap primarily by reference to general socioeconomic factors, such as differences in family income and wealth; and those that emphasize factors specifically associated with race, such as discrimination and segregation.

-A great deal of research on the Black-White test score gap has favored the first type of explanation.
-Those studies have emphasized, among other influences, differences in family income (Magnuson & Duncan, 2006; Magnuson, Rosenbaum, & Waldfogel, 2008), parental education (Cook & Evans, 2000; Haveman & Wolfe, 1995), and quality of schools (Corcoran & Evans, 2008) as factors underlying Black-White test score differences.
-As a group, Black students are disproportionately affected by all these factors.
-For example, Black students have, on average, fewer resources in and out of the home, poorer health care, and less effective teachers, all of which can have an impact on test scores (Magnuson et al., 2008; Phillips, Crouse, & Ralph, 1998).
+A great deal of research on the black-white test score gap has favored the first type of explanation.
+Those studies have emphasized, among other influences, differences in family income, parental education, and quality of schools as factors underlying black-white test score differences.
+As a group, black students are disproportionately affected by all these factors.
+For example, black students have, on average, fewer resources in and out of the home, poorer health care, and less effective teachers, all of which can have an impact on test scores.

-The main problem with this body of research is that it leaves much of the Black-White gap unexplained.
-Though class differences account for a portion of the test score gap, they by no means eliminate it entirely.
-Conventional measures of socioeconomic status leave a large portion, even a majority of the gap, unexplained (Haveman, Sandefur, Wolfe, & Voyer, 2004; Meyers, Rosenbaum, Ruhm, & Waldfogel, 2004; Phillips & Chin, 2004).4
+The main problem with this body of research is that it leaves much of the black-white gap unexplained.
+Though class differences account for a portion of the test-score gap, they by no means eliminate it entirely.
+Conventional measures of socioeconomic status leave a large portion, even a majority of the gap, unexplained.

-Others who have studied the Black-White test score gap have long noted the coincidence between trends in racial segregation and changes in the size of the gap.
-Following the U.S. Supreme Court's decision in Brown v.
-Board of Education (1954), racial segregation in U.S. schools decreased dramatically during the 1960s and 1970s.
-The Black-White test score gap narrowed significantly during the same period.
+Others who have studied the black-white test score gap have long noted the coincidence between trends in racial segregation and changes in the size of the gap.
+Following the US Supreme Court's decision in Brown v.
+Board of Education, racial segregation in US schools decreased dramatically during the 1960s and 1970s.
+The black-white test score gap narrowed significantly during the same period.
 School desegregation stalled in the 1990s as the result of court decisions restricting busing and other integration measures.
 Progress in narrowing the test score gap stalled at the same time.

 The coincidence of these trends has prompted a great deal of research to determine whether they are causally linked.
-Berkeley economists David Card and Jesse Rothstein's (2006) study of SAT score gaps in metropolitan areas across the United States is generally regarded as dispositive: "We find robust evidence that the Black-White test score gap is higher in more segregated cities" (p. ii).
+Berkeley economists David Card and Jesse Rothstein's (2007) study of SAT-score gaps in metropolitan areas across the US is generally regarded as dispositive: "We find robust evidence that the black-white test score gap is higher in more segregated cities" (p.
+1).